Wildlife

 - Animal(s) with suspicious death(s).

-While driving, you hit a large mammal
+While driving, you hit a large mammal (deer, moose, or bear)

-- There are any injuries to the driver or passenger(s) requiring immediate medical attention.
+- There are any injuries to the driver or passenger(s) requiring immediate medical attention

-- The animal is injured and could pose a public safety hazard.
+OR - The animal is injured and could pose a public safety hazard.

-- The dead animal laying on that part of the road poses an immediate hazard for safe vehicular traffic.
+OR - The dead animal laying on that part of the road poses an immediate hazard for safe vehicular traffic.

-2. If there are no significant injuries, the animal is dead & not posing a major traffic hazard, but damage to the vehicle is greater than $2,000, then:
+2. If there are no significant injuries, the animal is dead & not posing a major traffic hazard, but damage to the vehicle is greater than $5,000, then:

 - Call the non-emergency OPP line at 1-888-310-1122 (required by provincial law).

-- Call the MNR Bracebridge office at 705-645-8747
+- Call the MNR 24/7 TIPS line at 1-877-847-7667

 - Call the Township Roads Department at 705-635-2851

-3. If the conditions are the same as in (2) but damage to the vehicle is expected to be less than $2,000, then:
+3. If the conditions are the same as in (2) but damage to the vehicle is expected to be less than $5,000, then:

 - Calling the OPP is not required but is recommended.